The Best Way to Restore Wood Furniture Without Stripping

 This post contains affiliate links for your shopping convenience.
 By purchasing an item, I earn a small commission at no cost to you.

-Recently, I worked on a vintage furniture set that I recently scored on craigslist.
+Recently, I worked on a vintage furniture set that I recently scored on Craigslist.
 It’s a mid-century modern dresser and nightstand set by Bassett.

-The set was well-loved by a family who told me it was one of the first things that they bought when they came to the United States in the 1950s.
+The set was well-loved by a family who told me it was one of the first things they bought when they came to the United States in the 1950s.

 I hope to have to for just as long.

-I love buying vintage dressers because they are so well made!
+I love buying vintage dressers because they are so well-made!
 However, the finish usually needs some work.

 I knew that I didn’t want to paint it and cover the pretty wood.
 Luckily, refreshing vintage furniture is pretty easy.